deanjameseverett/k8-maven-plugin/README.md

 * claimFileName (default to claim.yml)
 * deploymentFileName (default to deployment.yml)
 * serviceFileName (default to service.yml)
+* dockerRegistry (default to ${project.properties.dockerRegistry})
+* insecureRegistry (used with 'startMinikube' goal, ignored if not specified)
+* memory (used with 'startMinikube' goal, ignored if not specified)
+* cpus (used with 'startMinikube' goal, ignored if not specified)

 You can also explicitly define the files that should be included:
 (The default is all files in the folder)